-SPRING 2014: Dr. Aaron Karst will offer a Special Topics in Psychology course (PSY 490), on the "Neuropsychology of Autism", his research area.
+SPRING 2016: Dr. Aaron Karst will again be offering a Special Topics in Psychology course (PSY 490), on the "Neuropsychology of Autism", his research area.
 This course WILL count as Neuro Minor elective credits.
 Contact Dr. Karst about enrolling (email@example.com).
 Course description:

 - Aaron Karst PhD, Psychology (autism). http://www.uwosh.edu/psychology/faculty-and-staff

 - Dana Merriman PhD, Biology (neurodegenerative disease)(Adviser for the Neuro Minor). http://www.uwosh.edu/facstaff/merriman/VaughanHome

 - Leigh Ann Mrotek PhD, Kinesiology (hand-eye coordination). http://www.uwosh.edu/kinesiology/department-members/Mrotek